FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 <img src="image/Elastic Stack pipeline.jpg" alt="Grafana Loki Promtail setup" width="400">

-* Before installing, make sure that the following ports are free: 5601 (for Kibana), 9200 (for Elasticsearch), and 5044 (for Logstash).

-* Also, make sure that the vm_max_map_count kernel setting is set to at least 262144
+* Before installing, make sure that the vm_max_map_count kernel setting is set to at least 262144
   * If Elasticsearch is used in a Docker container, the virtual memory should be increased.
 By default, Elasticsearch uses an mmapfs directory to store its indexes.
 The operating system's default limits on mmap count are often too low, which can lead to out of memory exceptions.

   [Documentation][25]